Aligning With Your True Self

 The more aware I become of who I really am, the more I recognize how some people have been spot on about me in the past, while others have been completely fooled by the illusion of who I presented myself to be.

 I used to be extremely closed off.
 In certain situations, I still am.
 I didn’t share my feelings openly, but I was quick to share my thoughts or opinions.
-A friend in college pointed out how unemotional I portrayed myself.
+A friend in college pointed out how unemotional I portrayed myself as.
 At the time, I didn’t think that was accurate, but the more I’ve grown into myself, I realize that she was right.

 Up until very recently, I’d always led with walls and it took a very long time for me to allow anyone inside.
 I was reserved and evasive.
 I could easily avoid talking about my emotions by deflecting and steering a conversation in a more comfortable direction.